dclelland/Bezzy/README.md

 # Bezzy

-Bezzy is a collection of simple helper methods for building UIBezierPaths.
+Bezzy is a collection of simple helpers for building UIBezierPaths.

 Swift port of my old [UIBezierPath+DSL](https://github.com/dclelland/UIBezierPath-DSL) Cocoapod.